 The M. Arch.
 II is a "second professional," two-year, 60-credit hour degree track for students with a pre-professional Bachelor’s degree (BA or BS) in Architecture.
-For comparison, see Clemson's or other programs' BA in Architecture.

 The M. Arch.
 II in A+H is a second professional, two year, 60-credit hour degree track for students with a pre-professional Bachelor’s degree in architecture, who wish to pursue a concentration in Architecture + Health.

 Clemson also offers a Master of Science in Architecture degree, an independent research-oriented degree which is most appropriate for students who have completed an M. Arch. or other Master's degree in design and who have a defined research agenda.
 (The MS degree is not a professional degree; a professional degree such as the M. Arch. is necessary for licensure.)

 For more information, see Master of Science in Architecture

 The School of Architecture and architecture faculty are affiliates of Clemson's interdisciplinary Ph.D.
 Program in Planning, Design, and the Built Environment (PDBE).
 Applicants apply directly to the PDBE program (not to the School of Architecture).
 For more information, see Ph.D.
 Program in Planning, Design, and the Built Environment (PDBE)